- Standard guest rooms start at 650 square feet, among the biggest in Vegas

 With ceilings detailed in gold, this bustling casino has lots of great energy and a dedicated poker room.

 The Venetian casino boasts endless rows of slots machines, marble floors, frescoed ceilings, and a busy room dedicated to poker.
-Medium rollers take note, the Venetian is no longer providing comps to gamblers who are not shelling out the big bucks.
-That means an end to free rooms and entertainment discounts as well as free food and beverages.
-Chairman and CEO of Las Vegas Sands Corp.
-Sheldon Adelson admitted that cost cutting has resulted in ending comps for all but the Venetian's highest rated players.
+Medium rollers take note, the Venetian doesn't provides comps to gamblers who aren't shelling out the big bucks.
+That means no free rooms, food or beverages, and no entertainment discounts.

 More than 20 restaurants, 24-hour room service, and an affordable food court, all with an emphasis on Italian

-The Venetian and its sister property, the Palazzo, together house eight James Beard award-winning chefs under one roof, including Emeril Lagasse’s Delmonico’s Steakhouse, Mario Batali’s B&B, and the French bistro Bouchon by Thomas Keller.
-The Venetian alone has 21 restaurants, eight of them Italian.
-Expect to spend between $20 and $50 for dinner entrees at the high-end spots.
+The Venetian and its sister property, the Palazzo, together house restaurants from five James Beard award-winning chefs, including Emeril Lagasse’s Delmonico’s Steakhouse, Mario Batali’s B&B Ristorante, and the French bistro Bouchon by Thomas Keller.

 In Saint Mark’s Square, there are six theater performances a day, which happen at the top of the hour starting at 10 a.m., and involve elaborate costuming, classic Italian song, and sometimes even a man on stilts.
 Living statues are visible throughout the day and they don’t even flinch when you leave them a dollar.

 Visitors hoping for a brush with celebrity while in Vegas might want to consider a visit to Madame Tussaud's Wax Museum, where famous people don't say -- or move -- much, though they are more than happy to pose for photo ops.
-Guests can marry George Clooney in the museum's chapel, put on a pair of bunny ears and hang out with Hugh Hefner, shoot some hoops with Shaquille O'Neal, request for a wax model of their in-laws to be made, and audition for American Idol.
-Indulgence in star obsession costs just $25; children get in for $15.
+Guests can marry George Clooney in the museum's chapel, put on a pair of bunny ears and hang out with Hugh Hefner, shoot some hoops with Shaquille O'Neal, and request for a wax model of their in-laws to be made.